freddiehaddad/UnitFramesImproved/README.md

 ## FAQ

 **Q: Will this work with other addons?**
 A: Yes!
-It's designed to avoid conflicts and works with OmniCC, WeakAuras, and most popular addons.
+It's specifically designed to avoid conflicts and works with OmniCC, WeakAuras, and most popular addons.

 **Q: Can I configure colors or sizes?**
 A: The addon is designed to work perfectly out of the box without configuration.
 Each frame saves its scale when you move it.